hibtc/cpymad/README.rst

 **Note:** Support for 32bit builds and python 2.7 has been removed in version 1.8.0.
+Support for python 3.5 has been removed in version 1.10.0.

-**Note:** python 3.5 and manylinux1 have reached EOL.
+**Note:** python 3.6 and manylinux1 have reached EOL.
 Support will be removed in a future release.